CSP Header Generator

 |---|---|---|

 | Script trust | Nonce and hash modes emit script-src with 'strict-dynamic' plus the entered nonce or hash sources.
-Allowlist mode emits only the explicit script source list. |
+Allowlist mode emits the explicit script source list. |

 'unsafe-inline' without nonce or hash control and 'unsafe-eval' become high-risk rollout items. |

-| Baseline locks | object-src, base-uri, form-action, and frame-ancestors are generated from their own fields rather than relying on default-src. |
+| Baseline locks | object-src, base-uri, form-action, and frame-ancestors are generated from dedicated fields. |

-Non-'none' object, base, or embedding controls are surfaced for review when they weaken the selected baseline. |
+Non-'none' object, base, or embedding values are surfaced for review when they weaken a strict baseline. |

-| Reporting | A valid HTTPS reporting endpoint adds a Reporting-Endpoints header, a report-to directive, and optionally report-uri for older collectors. |
+| Reporting | A valid HTTPS endpoint adds Reporting-Endpoints, a report-to directive, and optionally report-uri for older collectors. |

 A missing endpoint adds a rollout item before moving from report-only collection to enforcement. |

-| Advanced hardening | Inline event handler blocking, inline style attribute blocking, Trusted Types directives, and HTTPS upgrade behavior are added when their switches are enabled. | Trusted Types should be enabled only after the application has compatible policies and DOM sink usage. |
+| Advanced hardening | Inline event handler blocking, inline style attribute blocking, Trusted Types directives, and HTTPS upgrade behavior are added when their switches are enabled. | Trusted Types should be enabled only after compatible policies and DOM sink usage have been checked. |

-Score and Output Logic
+Score and Summary Logic

 The score is a drafting confidence signal.
-Errors carry the largest penalty, warnings reduce confidence, report-only mode subtracts a small amount, strict nonce or hash script authorization adds confidence, and any high-risk directive posture lowers the result.
+Errors carry the largest penalty, warnings reduce confidence, report-only mode subtracts a small amount, strict nonce or hash authorization adds confidence, and any high-risk posture lowers the result.

 | Summary Label | Typical Trigger | How to Read It |